Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 Important Boundaries

-These workshops are not therapy and participation does not establish a therapeutic relationship.
+These workshops are not therapy, and participating does not establish a therapeutic relationship.

 I’m not creative.
 Is this still for me?

 Yes.
-This work is about expression and process, not talent or outcomes.
+These workshops are about expression and process, not talent or outcomes.

 What if I can’t make the date?

-Because workshops are live and unrecorded, you’ll want to attend in real time.
+Because workshops are live and unrecorded, you’ll need to attend in real time.

 If the timing doesn’t work, joining the update list is the best way to hear about future offerings.